HughP/dnj-corpus/README.md

 ### Converted Files
 The following transforms were performed on the original files to extract the text from the originally provided formats, and to clean up character inconsistencies, so that corpus analysis for text input could be optimized.

 The issues of _˗Pamɛbhamɛ_ (provided as `[gG]weta*.doc`) were converted to PDFs by opening them in Microsoft Word 16.13.1 (180523) on MacOS 10.13.3.
 The operating system Print option was invoked, and the "Save as PDF" option was used.
 The PDFs were transfered to an Ubuntu machine where `pdftotext` was used to extract the text to `.txt` files.
-The multitude of text files were then concatenated to a single file `mass-text.txt` using the following commands on Ubuntu 16.04 (`$` represents the start of the command line, and the command was exicuted from the root of this repo):
+The multitude of text files were then concatenated to a single file `mass-text.txt` using the following commands on Ubuntu 16.04 (`$` represents the start of the command line, and the command was executed from the root of this repo):

 *   `$ cp $( find ./*Pam*/*weta*/*weta*.pdf ) . &&  for f in *weta*.pdf; do pdftotext $f mass-text_$f.txt; done && rm *.pdf && cat mass-text*.txt >> combined-gweta-text.txt && rm mass-text_*.txt`

-Each of the three sets of files in the directory `Text of Unknown Content` were concatenated together `$ cp $( find ./Text-of-Unknown-Content/*moyan-*/*moyan-*.old.txt ) . && cat moyan-san ni*.old.txt >> combined-moyan-sanni_ko_dhotroo.old.txt && cat moyan-yii*.old.txt >> combined-moyan-yii_gu.old.txt && cat moyan-waa*.old.txt >> combined-moyan-waa_won.old.txt && rm moyan-*.old.txt` and then visually inspected in the  text editor [Atom](https://atom.io/) prior to further processing.
+Each of the three sets of files in the directory `While-waiting-for-a-medical-doctor` were concatenated together `$ cp $( find ./While-waiting-for-a-medical-doctor/*moyan-*/*moyan-*.old.txt ) . && cat moyan-san ni*.old.txt >> combined-moyan-sanni_ko_dhotroo.old.txt && cat moyan-yii*.old.txt >> combined-moyan-yii_gu.old.txt && cat moyan-waa*.old.txt >> combined-moyan-waa_won.old.txt && rm moyan-*.old.txt` and then visually inspected in the  text editor [Atom](https://atom.io/) prior to further processing.
 Upon visual inspection HTML style heading tags `<h>` and `</h>` were noticed.

 The combined issues of _˗Pamɛbhamɛ_ and the three files representing the three unknown content were then concatenated into the same file for character level processing. `$ cat combined-*.txt >> proof-of-concept-text.txt `

-####Character Maintence
+####Character Maintenance
 1. Teckit was used to make sure that all deprecated PUA Unicode code points moved to current (Unicode 10) code points.

 2. Remove extra BOM marks.